Bhojshala: Emergence of current terminology

-The term Bhojśālā (also Bhojshala or Bhoj Shala) became linked to the building in the early twentieth century.
-The name was based on the poetic inscriptions and incised geometric drawings found at the site by K. K. Lele, the Superintendent of State Education and head of the archaeology department in Dhar State.
-Eugen Hultzsch, in his publication of the Dhār inscription of Arjunavarman in Epigraphia Indica of 1905-06, referred to a paper sent to him by Lele that described the discovery of the Sanskrit and Prakrit inscriptions at the 'Bhoja Shala' (sic.).
+While Bhoja has long been linked to the complex, the term Bhojshala became associated with the building only in 1903, due to the efforts of K. K. Lele, the Superintendent of State Education and head of the archaeology department in Dhar State.
+He based the name on the poetic inscriptions and incised geometric drawings found at the site.
+Eugen Hultzsch, in his publication of the Dhār inscription of Arjunavarman in Epigraphia Indica of 1905-06, referred to a paper sent to him by Lele that described the discovery of the Sanskrit and Prakrit inscriptions at the 'Bhoja Shala'.
 The use was established at that point.
-A copy of Lele's paper was secured by S. K. Dikshit, who printed it in his study and translation of Pārijātamañjarī.
-Concurrently, Captain E. Barnes reported only that the mosque was "known among the Hindoo (sic.) population as 'Raja Bhoja ka Madrassa', i.e. Raja Bhoja's school."
-C. E. Luard in his Gazetteer of 1908 also called it Raja Bhoja's school, noting the term was a "misnomer."
-By the 1930s, however, the term Bhojśālā was well established, with rulings issued by Dhar State referring to it under this rubric.
+A copy of Lele's 1903 paper was secured by S. K. Dikshit, who printed it in his study and translation of Pārijātamañjarī.
+Captain E. Barnes, writing in 1904, reported only that the mosque was "known among the Hindoo (sic.) population as 'Raja Bhoja ka Madrassa', i.e. Raja Bhoja's school."
+C. E. Luard in his Gazetteer of 1908 also called it Raja Bhoja's school.
+By the 1930s, the term Bhojshala was established, with rulings issued by Dhar State referring to it under this rubric.

-The term Bhojśālā cannot be in found sources from the nineteenth century or before.
-William Kincaid, in his "Rambles among Ruins in Central India," published in the Indian Antiquary in 1888 made no mention of the Bhojśālā, noting only the "Well of Wisdom" in front of the tomb of Kamāl al-Dīn, so called because of the number of Arabic books that had fallen into the well many years before.
-Kincaid was a cynical observer but he lived in Malwa for two decades and had significant antiquarian interests.
-The absence of the term Bhojśālā in his writing indicates was "no living tradition about the Bhojālā in the middle decades of the nineteenth century" among those with whom he interacted."
-John Malcolm visited Dhar and reports collecting an inscription there.
-This is the Rāüla vela of Roḍa, now kept in Mumbai.
-Of the building itself, Malcolm only says that is a "ruined mosque."
+William Kincaid, in his "Rambles among Ruins in Central India," published in the Indian Antiquary in 1888 mentions a number of local legends about Bhoja and his public works.
+Kincaid lived in Malwa for two decades and had significant antiquarian interests.
+The absence of the term Bhojshala in his writing indicates there was "no living tradition about the Bhojśālā in the middle decades of the nineteenth century."
+Several decades before Kincaid, John Malcolm visited Dhār and reports collecting an inscription there, but he, like other nineteenth century writers, does not use the term Bhojshala.